asyed79gatech/Optimizing-Shipping-Routes-Using--Linear-Programming/Readme.md

 ## Dataset Overview
 This dataset represents the outbound logistics network of a global microchip producer.
 It includes demand data for 9,216 orders routed through a network of 15 warehouses, 11 origin ports, and 1 destination port.
 Key details include:

-- Warehouses: Limited by type of products they can stock, customers they can support, and daily order capacity.
+- Warehouses/Plants: Limited by type of products they can stock, customers they can support, and daily order capacity.
+Throughout the dataset and the problem, the terms Warehouse and Plants are used interchangably and essentially refer to the same thing.
 - Service Levels: Options include Door-to-Door (DTD), Door-to-Port (DTP), and Customer Referred Freight (CRF).
 - Transportation: Orders shipped via 9 couriers using air or ground transport, with rates based on weight bands and service levels.
 This dataset provides real-world constraints and routing complexities for the supply chain optimization.